Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 ...
 ```

-The first line always shows the disk with the currently highest bandwidth usage (here `dm-0`).
+The first line shows the current iowait percentage followed by the disk with the currently highest bandwidth usage (here `dm-0`).

 The table columns mean: